AI-Powered Automated Patching

 Acknowledgment

-This document reflects the state of the research as of January 2026.
+This document reflects the state of our thinking as of January 2026.
+It will evolve.

 Citation